 Pinball Hall of Fame: Located just south of Mandalay Bay, the Pinball Hall of Fame is a shrine to the game.
 Inside, you’ll find an impressive collection of pinball games that date as far back as the 1930s.
 While admission is free, you’ll need money to play (.25 – .50 per game).

 See a Bar Made of Ice: Looking to beat the heat?
 Check out one of Minus 5 Ice Bar’s 3 locations on the Strip (Mandalay Bay, LINQ, and Venetian).
 Constructed completely of ice, this one-of-a-kind bar costs a hair under $25 to visit.
 While the price includes entry, gloves, and a parka, drinks are extra.

-Drink Your Fill at Blondies: One of our favorite bottomless drink deals in Vegas, Blondies serves as much draft beer and well drinks as you can handle from 3 pm – 6 pm, Monday – Friday, for a mere $20.
+Drink Your Fill at Blondies: One of my favorite bottomless drink deals in Vegas is found at Blondies, which serves as much draft beer and well drinks as you can handle from 3 pm – 6 pm, Monday – Friday, for a mere $20.
 Blondies can be found in the Miracle Mile Shops at Planet Hollywood.